Gjergj Suli: Biography

-In 1922, he immigrated to the US, where he spent 12 years in Boston, Massachusetts, and Philadelphia, Pennsylvania.
+In 1922, he immigrated to the USA, where he spent 12 years in Boston, Massachusetts, and Philadelphia, Pennsylvania.
 He was ordained a priest in US after attending a religious school.
 Suli had close relations with Fan Noli, both being between Orthodox clerics and activists of Vatra, the Pan-Albanian Federation of America.

 Suli returned to Albania in 1934, where he started working as a priest in his native village, after that in other villages as Labovë, Tërbuq, Hundkuq etc. He was an opponent of the Italian regime established in Albania after the invasion of 1939.
 He was also skeptical about the bolshevist ideas which spread during World War II.

 As a person with a broad culture and knowledge of several foreign languages, Suli kept correspondence with many people outside Albania, many of them being Vatra activists.
 His vast correspondence was one of the pretexts use by the Communist authorities which accused him of being an informer of foreign Intelligences.
 He was arrested in 1946, and after that suffered for several months the Gjirokastër prison.
-He was executed by a firing squad in January 28 1948.
+He was executed by a firing squad on January 28, 1948.

 Furthermore, his personal library and correspondence letters were destroyed.

 The Orthodox Autocephalous Church of Albania commemorates his death anniversary as a cleric with a broad culture and who during all his lifetime worked with devotion for the Word of God.